 The handle is water resistant and can be rinsed under a tap and used in a shower.
 I would always advise on avoiding submerging the brush below water, for example in a bath.

 The front of the brush is dominated by a rubber grip that runs the length of the handle.
-Subject to the version you look at buying, this will either be a dark blue or pink colour.
+Subject to the version you look at buying, this will either be a dark blue, pink, black or white colour.